-Often, people misunderstand how unused sick leave affects their MOSERS pension benefit.
 Unused sick leave does NOT count towards service for retirement ELIGIBILITY.
-It never has.
 In other words, it will not make you eligible for retirement sooner than you would have been without it.
 You must meet both the age and service requirements – not counting unused sick leave – to be eligible to retire.

 There are some specific situations in which unused sick leave doesn’t count:

 - MSEP 2011 members: If you left state employment after January 1, 2018, and prior to being eligible for early or normal retirement, you will get no service credit for unused sick leave.

 - MSEP retirees: If you leave state employment prior to being eligible for early or normal retirement, you will get no service credit for your unused sick leave.

 - Legislators, statewide elected officials, and judges: You do not accrue sick leave.

 I am under the MSEP 2011 pension plan.
 Will my unused sick leave apply towards qualifying service at time of retirement or upon leaving State employment once vested?

 A member of MSEP 2011, who leaves state employment after January 1, 2018 but prior to being eligible for early or normal retirement, will get no service credit for unused sick leave.
 However, a member of MSEP 2011 who remains employed until they reach early or normal retirement eligibility will receive one month of credited service for every 168 hours of unused sick leave.

 Unused sick leave cannot be used to determine retirement eligibility – it will not allow you to retire sooner – but it converts to credited service, which can increase your monthly pension benefit.